axb157030/Apache-Camel-Rest-Playground/README.md

 # Apache-Camel-Rest-Playground
 An application I modify to play and see how Apache Camel works.
-Apache Camel in additon to being used to route data between files, queues, databases and web services, it can also be used to construct RESTful APIs.
-I <a href="https://www.youtube.com/watch?v=spDjbC8mZf0">Learn apache camel in part thanks to this video</a>.
+<p>Apache Camel in additon to being used to route data between files, queues, databases and web services, it can also be used to construct RESTful APIs. <a href="https://www.youtube.com/watch?v=spDjbC8mZf0"> I learn apache camel in part thanks to this video</a>.</p>